top of page

 https://doi.org/10.1016/j.edurev.
 2022.100453

-This research project explores the possibilities that conflicts, tensions, and paradoxes between accepted but opposing theoretical perspectives, theoretical traditions, and paradigms offer for theory building in the learning sciences.
-In particular, the project explores how conflicts, tensions, and paradoxes can best be utilized in highly contested areas of research such as conceptual change or the longstanding debate about cognitive versus situational perspectives.
+Understanding the dynamics of theory building in mathematics education is crucial for researchers and practitioners.
+This project reviews the current state of theories in mathematics education research and provides a structured guide for researchers to develop and evaluate theoretical contributions in the field.
+The project also explores the possibilities that conflicts, tensions and paradoxes between accepted but opposing theoretical perspectives, theoretical traditions and paradigms offer for theory building in the field.
+In particular, the project explores how conflicts, tensions and paradoxes can best be used in highly contested areas of research such as conceptual change or the long-standing debate over cognitive versus situational perspectives. (w/ Marianna Bosch)

 Featured Publication